vinhngo1907/henry-technical-test/README.md

 IMPORTER_URL={PRODUCTION_IMPORTER_URL}
 CLIENT_URL={PRODUCTION_CLIENT_URL}
 ```
-3. The file should NEVER been committed to source control, because it contains sensitive information.
+3. The files should NEVER been committed to source control, because it contains sensitive information.

 4. Render will automatically build and deploy when there is an update from GitHub.